-If a manufacturer or analysis programmer wants to add a new type of event, a new Three Letter Code (para A7) should be requested from GFAC.
+A4.2.1 If a manufacturer or analysis programmer wants to add a new type of event, a new Three Letter Code (para A7) should be requested from GFAC.
 The manufacturer must provide an exact definition of the event and a proposed coding.
 GFAC may decide that the proposal should not be treated as an event but that the information should be incorporated into the B- or K-record in the normal way for these records by listing in the I and J records.

-The form of the E-Record is record identifer, time, TLC, textstring.
-Some examples follow, with extra spaces for clarity:
+A4.2.2 The form of the E-Record is record identifer, time, TLC, textstring.
+Examples follow, with extra spaces for clarity: